Chassis Cluster Management Interfaces

 Overview

 You must assign a unique IP address to each node in the cluster to provide network management access.
-This configuration is not replicated across the two nodes.
+This configuration is node-specific and is not synchronized between the two nodes.

-If you try to access the nodes in a cluster over the network before you configure the fxp0 interface, you will lose access to the cluster.
+If you attempt to access the cluster over the network before configuring the fxp0 management interface, you will lose network access to the cluster.

-In this example, you configure the following information for IPv4:
+In this example, the following IPv4 configurationis used:

 In this example, you configure the following information for IPv6: